monomadic/go-staticgen/README.md

 # go-staticgen
 A simpler re-thinking of static site generators in golang.

+- one template language [ace](https://github.com/yosssi/ace) (like haml) and one stylesheet language [gcss](https://github.com/yosssi/gcss) (like slim/sass) that are 100% golang.
 - compiles to single binary with no external dependencies
+- livereload with errors shown in-browser
-- opinionated workflow
+- opinionated workflow (see folder structure)
 - manage multiple static sites at once, with shared code/assets
 - doesn't treat you like a wordpress template blogger
-- livereload
-- one template language (ace)[https://github.com/yosssi/ace] and one stylesheet language (gcss)[https://github.com/yosssi/gcss] that are 100% go
 - extremely fast
 - simple, easy to understand and extend code
 - error messages shown in browser and stdout